The Kentucky Headhunters: History

-1968–1982: Early years as Itchy Brother
+1968–1982: Itchy Brother

-Richard Young, his younger brother Fred, and their cousins Anthony Kenney and Greg Martin began performing music in the Youngs' and Kenney's hometown of Glasgow, Kentucky, in the 1960s.
-They founded a band called Itchy Brother, named after Fred's favorite cartoon character, from King Leonardo and His Short Subjects.
+Richard Young, his younger brother Fred Young, and their cousins Anthony Kenney and Greg Martin began performing music in the Youngs's and Kenney's hometown of Glasgow, Kentucky, in the 1960s.They founded a band called Itchy Brother, named after Fred's favorite cartoon character, from King Leonardo and His Short Subjects.
 The original lineup consisted of Richard Young on rhythm guitar, Fred Young on drums, Kenney on bass guitar, and Martin on lead guitar.
-Itchy Brother achieved regional success in Kentucky in the 1970s, including at least one single, "Shotgun Effie," which they wrote about the Youngs' grandmother, Effie.
+Itchy Brother achieved regional success in Kentucky in the 1970s, including at least one single, "Shotgun Effie," which they wrote about the Youngs'a grandmother, Effie.
 It was released in 1973 on the King Fargo label.
 That same year, Greg Martin left the group to play in another band in his hometown of Louisville, Kentucky.
 In the meantime, guitarist James Harrison took his place.
 Martin returned to the group in 1976.

 Itchy Brother was almost signed to Swan Song Records, an independent label founded by the band Led Zeppelin, in 1980.
 The label closed after Led Zeppelin drummer John Bonham died, and Itchy Brother never recorded a full album on Swan Song.
 Itchy Brother broke up in 1982.
 After their disbanding, Richard started writing songs for Acuff-Rose Music, and Fred became a backing musician for country singer Sylvia, who at the time was recording on RCA Records.
 Martin played bass guitar and sang backing vocals for Ronnie McDowell, then a recording artist for Curb Records, and Kenney stopped performing, although he continued to write songs with the Young brothers.

-1986–1988: Reunion with new name
+1986–1990: Pickin' on Nashville

-When Martin attempted to reunite Itchy Brother in 1985, the Young brothers joined him, but Kenney declined.
-Martin invited Missouri Bootheel native Doug Phelps, also a member of McDowell's band, to replace Kenney, and Doug brought his older brother Ricky Lee to sing lead vocals.
+Martin reuinted with the Young brothers in 1986.
+As Kenney declined to join the three, Martin invited Missouri Bootheel native Doug Phelps, also a member of McDowell's band, to replace Kenney, and Doug brought his older brother Ricky Lee to sing lead vocals.
 The band decided to name themselves The Headhunters, taking the name from the term "headchopper," which blues musician Muddy Waters used to indicate that he had supplanted another band in a gig.
 After discovering that other bands existed with that name, the band added "Kentucky" to its name and thus became The Kentucky Headhunters.
 The Kentucky Headhunters began performing together the following year, playing twice monthly on the 90-minute Chitlin' Show, a radio program on WLOC in Munfordville, Kentucky.